yeronimuz/domiot-mqtt-backend/README.md

 # domiot-backend
-Devices CRUD
+* Subscribe to all data from an MQTT broker
+* Convert measurements to an hourly, daily, monthly.
+This conversion will be scheduled periodically.

 ## Starting the service
-TODO
+Dockerized, TODO

 ## It has the following features:
-* Read data from MQTT broker, such as device data, config data
+* Read device data from MQTT broker, such as device data, config data
+* Store the received data in a database
+* Provide MQTT broker with (new) config data

 ## Technical specs

-# How to setup the domotics eco-system:
+# How to setup the domotics ecosystem:
 The following items are required:
 * An mqtt message broker, like mosquitto
-* A Java Enterprise Container, like Wildfly
+* Docker
 * Some mqtt devices
-* A domiot IOT service.
-It acts on sensor data and forwards it to this backend service.
-It also manages scenes, schemes and parameter management
 ## Simple setup

 ## Remote setup
-In this setup all devices and an mqtt message broker is running locally and a bridged one is running remotely.
+In this setup all devices and an mqtt message broker are running locally and a bridged one is running remotely.
 All other services have to be running in the cloud.

 # Installing mosquitto
 You could do this several ways.
 I installed mosquitto on